-Once again, the 1996 Mitsubishi Pajero has been the cause of a lot of trouble.
-This year the motor had to be rebuilt.
-The expenses were worth it as without a second car all education or site search activities had to be stopped.
-The 2002 pickup is also showing signs of age.
+Once again, our old Mitsubishi Pajero, has been the cause of a lot of trouble.
+We've had to redo the motor.
+The expenses were worth it as without a second car, our education or site search activities had to be stopped.
+The pickup is also showing signs of age.

-Bet Margolin, the Division of Natural Sciences at ORANIM Academic College (the largest teacher education institution in Israel), has donated a microscope to the Chimpanzee Conservation Center (CCC).
+Bet Margolin, the Division of Natural Sciences, at ORANIM Academic College, the largest teacher education institution in Israel, has donated a microscope to the Chimpanzee Conservation Center (CCC).
 Oranim Academic College strives to educate future Natural Science teachers to understand and respect the natural world around them, and has wished the CCC much success in its important work.
 Mr. Eyal Ofer, Veterinary Surgeon from Israel who volunteered at the CCC for three months, conveyed the microscope together with best wishes.
 CCC wishes to express their appreciation and thanks to Shula Nachmias, Head of Bet Margolin, the division of Natural Sciences, together with Professor Yair Caro, Head of Oranim Academic College, for their generosity.